nmnjn/Puffle/README.md

 Alternatively I have set up a system to send a mail to your primary account, which does not have any cost associated to it.

-If you're wondering how much the subscription costs, then you will be surprised to know, it just **Rs.
-149 for the entire semester**.
-Yes, that's cheaper than a single meal.
-If you end up subscribing, not only will you help me cover the cost but you will also support me for the work I do!

 ---

 # Troubleshooting 🛠